Adarsh-Roy/gthr/README.md

 # gthr

-A CLI tool for directory text ingestion, similar to gitingest web app, with interactive fuzzy finder capabilities with the ability to interactively choose what to include or exclude using a modern terminal user interface.
+A CLI tool for directory text ingestion, similar to gitingest web app, with fuzzy finder for including/excluding files.

 ## Features

 - **Smart Output**: Markdown output with syntax highlighting.
 Automatically copies to clipboard when you export.
-Optionally, saves to a file.
+Optionally saves to a file.
 - **Interactive Fuzzy Finder**: Browse and search through files with a responsive TUI
 - **Hierarchical Selection**: Including/excluding directories affects all children
 - **Color-coded Feedback**: